Streppel/genPass/README.md

   🔢 genPass 🔣
 </h1>

-Simple and straight-forward **random password generation**, offering simple but useful options for how the final password will look like.
+Simple and straight-forward **random password generation** in Go, offering simple but useful options for how the final password will look like.

 This was born out of the need of a... random string password generator, with the bonus of choosing what kind of characters will be in it.